 Old Fashioned Rose Garden

-I am the proud owner of at least twenty-six new roses - many of them the old fashioned varieties.
-I've even got some species varieties, and I've planted most of them together in the Shrubbery.
-It was a great excuse to finally expand my garden into the Ram Paddock...
+In 2009 I became the proud owner of twenty-six old-fashioned roses.
+Some were species varieties, and I planted all of them together.
+It was a great excuse to finally expand my garden into the Ram Paddock.

 Old Rose Garden - from the Ram Paddock

-In order to provide suitable accommodation, the garden which I call the Shrubbery had to be just a tiny bit bigger.
+In order to provide suitable accommodation, The Shrubbery (a newish garden) had to be enlarged.
 Hee hee.
-So I just dug a smallish border on the other side of the sheep-wire fence.
-Oops.
-I was gardening in the Ram Paddock, sometimes used for our merino ram.
-If ever he has to be in residence I've promised Non-Gardening Partner I'll put up some sort of temporary fence or cover.
+So I just dug into a smallish piece of paddock over the sheep-wire fence.
+Now I was gardening in the Ram Paddock, occasionally occupied by our merino ram.

-So all the new old roses are planted, composted and mulched, and already I've had such wonderful surprises.
-Some species shrubs are flowering, quite late in summer, and every new rose bush looks healthy and happy.
-For my records I've left labels with the roses that came named.
+All the new old roses were duly planted, composted and mulched.
+Initially I had such high hopes - and some wonderful surprises.
+Some species shrubs flowered quite late in summer, and every new rose bush looked healthy and happy.
+I left labels on the roses that came named.

 White Species Rose

 Now in 2021 only one rose is left, alive and thriving, in its original location - an unlabeled robust species white, which oddly seems very contented with its lot in life.
 Best let it be, I guess!
 The lone survivor of my old-fashioned rose garden.